project-omicron/gazebo_simulation/README.md

 roslaunch gazebo_simulation world.launch
 ```

+To launch any other world you can specify a parameter (use full path to the world file):

+    roslaunch gazebo_simulation world.launch world_file:=`rospack find gazebo_simulation`/worlds/boxes.world

 Alternatively to launch the world only with linoleum tiles on arena, use command
 ```
 roslaunch gazebo_simulation world_of_arena.launch